< Go to Backpacking Water Treatment

 The main downside to this filter is that you can't treat water with it and then transfer the water to another vessel like a cook pot or a CamelBak.
 So you can't use it to treat water for cooking, for groups, or for situations like alpine climbing where you want to bring clean water with you and leave the filter on the ground with your bivy gear.
 You can only drink through the filter.
 If you are backpacking and need to bring water with you between sources, you will need to carry a bottle of dirty water with you and drink through the Straw whenever you are thirsty.
 Keep in mind that doing this contaminates your vessel, and you will need to drink through the filter out of it every time until it has been properly sterilized.

 Since this is a filter straw, drinking through it is almost instantaneous.
 It does not require pumping or an incubation period like chemical treatments do.
 It is noticeably more difficult to drink through than the Sawyer Mini, which is also a straw-style filter, but this only causes a delay of several seconds.

-For around $20, the value of this simple filter is hard to beat.
-Most pumps cost over $100.
+For around $20, the value of this simple filter is hard to beat, as most pumps cost around $100.
 However, the very similar Sawyer Mini manages to do this.
 It costs only $5 more, lasts far longer, is smaller and lighter, and more versatile.
-With this in mind, we recommend the Sawyer filter straw over this one, but we don't think that the LifeStraw is a bad buy.
+With this in mind, we recommend the Sawyer Mini filter straw over this one, but we don't think that the LifeStraw is a bad buy.